ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 * `exclude_locations` lets you define any locations that you don't want to do and during generation will force a "junk" item which isn't necessary for progression to go in these locations.
+* `custom_item_pool` allows players to fully customize the items that are generated for their game.
 * `item_links` allows players to link their items into a group with the same item link name and game.
 The items declared in `item_pool` get combined and when an item is found for the group, all players in the group receive it.
 Item links can also have local and non local items, forcing the items to either be placed within the worlds of the group or in worlds outside the group.
 If players have a varying amount of a specific item in the link, the lowest amount from the players will be the amount put into the group.
 ### Random numbers